 CONNECT, CONTROL, AND CREATE

 The Arena Software Development Kit (SDK) is designed from the ground up to provide customers with access to the latest in industry standards and computer technology.
-The SDK supports LUCID GigE Vision cameras on both Windows and Linux platforms.
+The SDK supports all LUCID GigE Vision cameras (Area Scan, Line Scan, Polarization, and 3D Time-of-Flight models) on both Windows, Linux, and ARM platforms .

 DEVELOP AND DEPLOY